History of the SAT: 2005: Scoring problems of October SATs and subsequent lawsuit

-2008 changes
+2006: Maine becomes the first state to mandate taking the SAT

+In April of 2006, Maine required all high-school juniors in the state to take the SAT as part of a special school day on a Saturday.
+The SAT was to be used in place of the normal statewide exam used to assess whether students met state standards for graduation.
+The cost of the SAT was paid for by Maine and offered free to students taking the exam.
+Within 10 years, the College Board will be offering the SAT on a weekday during the school year (called an "SAT School Day" administration) in participating states, and by 2024 more than two-thirds of the senior class graduating in that year will take the SAT during a school day.

+2009: "Score Choice" made available for the SAT

-As part of an effort to “reduce student stress and improve the test-day experience", in late 2008 the College Board announced that the Score Choice option, recently dropped for SAT subject exams, would be available for both the SAT subject tests and the SAT starting in March 2009.
+As part of an effort to "reduce student stress and improve the test-day experience", in late 2008 the College Board announced that the Score Choice option, recently dropped for SAT subject exams, would be available for both the SAT subject tests and the SAT starting in March 2009.
 At the time, some college admissions officials agreed that the new policy would help to alleviate student test anxiety, while others questioned whether the change was primarily an attempt to make the SAT more competitive with the ACT, which had long had a comparable score choice policy.
 Recognizing that some colleges would want to see the scores from all tests taken by a student, under this new policy, the College Board would encourage but not force students to follow the requirements of each college to which scores would be sent.
-A number of highly selective colleges and universities, including Yale, the University of Pennsylvania, Cornell, and Stanford, rejected the Score Choice option at the time.
-Since then, Cornell, University of Pennsylvania, and Stanford have all adopted Score Choice, but Yale continues to require applicants to submit all scores.
-Others, such as MIT and Harvard, allow students to choose which scores they submit, and use only the highest score from each section when making admission decisions.
-Still others, such as Oregon State University and University of Iowa, allow students to choose which scores they submit, considering only the test date with the highest combined score when making admission decisions.
+A number of highly selective colleges and universities, including Yale, the University of Pennsylvania, Cornell, and Stanford, rejected the Score Choice option at the time, but some of them would later participate in the score choice program.